lauren-homan/logistic_growth/random_walk.md

 }
 ```
 A dataframe is created containing 3 variables: x, y and time.
-The code simulates a 'random walk' according to x- and y-coordinates
+The code simulates a 'random walk' according to x- and y-coordinates, meaning the

 ```{r}
 data1 <- random_walk(500)